Last updated on September 3, 2025

 Enchantment creatures have both the enchantment and creature types in their typeline.
 The first enchantment creature was Lucent Liminid from Future Sight.
 Theros block came a couple years later, with a heavy enchantment theme, and poured enchantment creatures into MTG.

-The most defining characteristic about these cards is that they’re considered, for all positive and negative purposes, enchantments and creatures at the same time.
-There are now almost 200 enchantment creatures, and here we’re ranking the best ones.
+The most defining characteristic of these cards is that they’re considered, for all positive and negative purposes, enchantments and creatures at the same time.
+There are now over 300 enchantment creatures, and here we’re ranking the best ones.

-Quick note: I’m not ranking sagas that become enchantment creatures, like Fable of the Mirror-Breaker; it’s best to leave these cards for the best sagas ranking.
+Quick note: I’m not ranking the Neon Dynasty sagas that become enchantment creatures, like Fable of the Mirror-Breaker; it’s best to leave these cards for the best sagas ranking.

 Greater Tanuki